eTendering

 Where does Council advertise its procurement needs and how do I get involved?

-You can view upcoming tenders or projects on the Camden Council website and e-tendering website.
-All council invitations will be available through an electronic tendering facility provided by e-Tendering.
+You can view upcoming tenders or projects on the Camden Council website HERE.
+All Council invitations will be available through an electronic tendering facility provided by NSW eTendering.
 Organisations may register their company details, download documents, and lodge submissions online free of charge.

 What are the rules governing Council’s purchasing practices?